Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Results

 As we are considering unbiased approximate joint measurement in orthogonal directions , eqn. (\ref{eqajmuncer}) applied on the parameters $a'$ and $b'$ of the marginals in eqn. (\ref{povm-marginal}) yield ,

-\subsubsection{Symmetric case}
+\subsection{Symmetric case}

 In this case the standard deviations $a$ and $b$ of the initial momentum wavefunctions in eqns. (\ref{inistate1}) and (\ref{inistate2}) are taken to be equal.
-As there is nothing else that differentiates between the detectors one has $a'=b'$ .
+As there is nothing else that differentiates between the detectors one must have here $a'=b'$ .
 This is reflected in eqn. (\ref{povm-constants}).
 Both the observables $\sigma_x$ and $\sigma_y$ are approximated equally well.
 From eqn. (\ref{ajm-ortho}) we have, $a' \leq \frac{1}{\sqrt{2}} = 0.707$ .